mahmoudhamed169/mahmoudhamed169/README.md

-# 💫 About Me:
+# 💫 About Me

 Hey there!
-I’m a React Developer with a passion for interactive web experiences. 🌐<br><br>🎓 Always learning: currently leveling up my React and TypeScript skills.<br>🛠️ Tech Stack: Skilled in React, Material-UI, Axios, and exploring Redux Toolkit.<br>🚀 Love building dynamic components that enhance user experience.<br>🌱 Beyond Code:<br>When not coding, I’m into books 📚 and tech trends 🌐, ready for new challenges!
+I’m a **React Developer** with a passion for interactive web experiences. 🌐

+- 🎓 **Always Learning**: Currently leveling up my React and TypeScript skills.
+- 🛠️ **Tech Stack**: Skilled in React, Material-UI, Axios, and exploring Redux Toolkit.
+- 🚀 **Projects**: Love building dynamic components that enhance user experience.

+🌱 **Beyond Code**: When not coding, I’m into books 📚 and tech trends 🌐, ready for new challenges!

 ## 🌐 Socials: